M4C Logo AHRC Logo

 Popular medievalism

-The effect of World War II on historiography
+The impact of World War II's legacy on crusades historiography

 Memberships